AmanGuptAnalytics/Project-Three-NY-Taxi-End-To-End/README.md

 + The above dag moves the files from gcs raw folder to organized gcs folders, this is done bigquery_external_table_taskmove_files_gcs_task.
 + Next, external table is made in bigquery by using the task bigquery_external_table_task which takes the data from organized gcs buck and creates external tables.
 + The third task is to create partitioned tables in bigquery, this is done by the task:  bq_create_partitioned_table_job.

-### Modelling in dbt
+*** Modeling in dbt

-After the data is written to bigquery tables it must be modelled properly to serve the needs of the business.
-For this data dbt cloud was used dbt cloud is an intutive and easy to use tool for transformations related to data.
+After the data is written into bigquery tables, it must be adequately modeled to serve the needs of the business.
+For this data, the dbt cloud was used dbt cloud is an intuitive and easy-to-use tool for transformations related to information.

 The first step was making ***staging tables***:

-+ **stg_green_tripdata.sql**
+***stg_green_tripdata.sql***
-     + It is a staging table where the data was first ranked using window funtion row_number(), partitioned by vendorid and lpep_pickup_datetime.
+     + It is a staging table where the data was first ranked using the window function row_number(), partitioned by vendorid and lpep_pickup_datetime.
 A surrogate key was also made using dbt_utils.surrogate_key and was called tripid.
-     + Next the columns are assigned respective data types by using CAST function.
+     + Next, the columns are assigned respective data types using the CAST function.

-+ **stg_green_tripdata.sql**
+***stg_green_tripdata.sql***
-     + In a similar way as in above staging table the data is first passed over a window function and then various columns are assigned proper datatypes using the CAST function.
+     + Similarly to the above staging table, the data is first passed over a window function, and then various columns are assigned proper datatypes using the CAST function.

-+ ***Testing using schema.yml***
-     +
+Testing using schema.yml +